-(a) Demonstrate that the proposed project meets the functional requirements and objectives, and is aligned to meet the need it seeks to address;

-- (b) Aligns the proposed projects to the city's strategic programmes and KPAs, already demonstrating how these projects could contribute and align towards meeting of the city's strategic objectives; - (c) Demonstrate that the proposed project is properly planned and ready to be implemented, should it receive budget; - (d) Ascertain the capital and operational expenditure of the proposed project, to a sufficient level of accuracy, over the full project life-cycle; - (e) Ascertain accessibility to grants, impact on municipal revenue and expenditure; and - (f) Determine and document any risks and concerns that may result in project failure, inclusive of a plan to manage or eliminate such risks.
+- Demonstrate that the proposed project meets the functional requirements and objectives, and is aligned to meet the need it seeks to address; - Aligns the proposed projects to the city's strategic programmes and KPAs, already demonstrating how these projects could contribute and align towards meeting of the city's strategic objectives; - Demonstrate that the proposed project is properly planned and ready to be implemented, should it receive budget; - Ascertain the capital and operational expenditure of the proposed project, to a sufficient level of accuracy, over the full project life-cycle; - Ascertain accessibility to grants, impact on municipal revenue and expenditure; and - Determine and document any risks and concerns that may result in project failure, inclusive of a plan to manage or eliminate such risks.

-The Table below depicts the allocations per infrastructure type.
-Basic services infrastructure in 2020/2021 will receive 67.8% of the total capital budget.
-Over the MTREF basic services infrastructure will receive 52.4% (2021/2022), 43.9%; (2022/2023), 63.6% (2022/23) and 63.6%% (2024/2025) of the total capital budget.
+Albeit the constriction of the funding available for capital expenditure, the guidelines as indicated in the Policy cannot be achieved in the next three financial years, as most funding is from conditional grants.
+As such, the table below depicts the allocations per infrastructure type.
+Basic services infrastructure in 2021/2022 will receive 59.0% of the total capital budget.
+Over the MTREF basic services infrastructure will receive 49.0% (2022/23), 50.0%; (2023/24), 58.5% (2024/25) and 55.8%% (2025/26) of the total capital budget.